amir20/dozzle/README.md

     $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --filter name=foo

 this would then only allow you to view containers with a name starting with "foo".
 You can use other filters like `status` as well, please check the official docker [command line docs](https://docs.docker.com/engine/reference/commandline/ps/#filtering) for available filters.
+Multiple `--filter` arguments can be provided.

+#### Authentication

-Dozzle supports very simple authentication out of the box with username and password.
+Dozzle supports a very simple authentication out of the box with just username and password.
 You should deploy using SSL to keep the credentials safe.
+See configuration to use `--username` and `--password`.

 #### Changing base URL